Should Astrologers Offer A Whole Life Reading?

 In fact, I’ve mostly been told, “We don’t look that far ahead in charts, because it isn’t useful because things change.”

 The fact is, if I had NOT looked this far ahead, I would have totally misunderstood what it meant when this person made the forecasted reappearance in October 2017.
 I could have made a very serious wrong decision.
-If the charts are right again and this person makes another reappearance—any time between January 1, 2019 and the end of May (I’m looking at my vertex, Alice!)—I could have misunderstood what it meant once again and made another serious mistake.
-Which, since I read so far ahead, I see that my transits are cautioning me NOT to do, and, because I read far enough ahead to see the outcomes and I know so much about psychology and relationships from all my prior reading, I know to be the absolute truth.
+If the charts are right again and this person makes another reappearance—any time between January 1, 2019 and the end of October (I’m looking at my vertex, Alice!)—I could misunderstand what it means once again and make one of two possible serious mistakes.
+Which, since I read so far ahead, I see that my transits are cautioning me NOT to do, and, because I read far enough ahead to see the outcomes and I know so much about psychology and relationships from all my prior reading, I suspect to be the absolute truth.